jobsamuel/woa/README.md

 Would you like to try it out?

-# api methods
+# api

-### new Woa(text, options)

-Constructs a new Woa text from a *String*.
+### woa(text, keywords, onComplete)

+Generate a JSON with the percent occurrence of each keyword in a text.

 #### arguments

 `text` The text to be processed.
 Must be a *String* containing either Text to be processed or a file path to it.

-`options` Define output options.
-Must be an *Object*.

-### frecuency(keywords, onComplete)

-Generate a JSON with the percent occurrence of each keyword in a text.

-#### arguments

-`keywords` Word or list of words to count in a text.
-Must be an *Array of Strings* or a *String*.
+`keywords` *optional*  word or list of words to count in a text.
+Must be a *String* or an *Array of Strings*.

-`onComplete` A *optional* callback function that will be called when the text analysis is completed.
+`onComplete` An *optional* callback function that will be called when the text analysis is completed.
 The callback will be passed a JSON with the result.

 # todo

-- [ ] Make `keywords` optional and return the frecuency of all unique words in text.
+- [x] Make `keywords` optional and return the frecuency of all unique words in text.
 - [x] Add API documentation.

 # contribution

-Feel free to fork and create a Pull Request with new methods or an improvement of the old ones.
+Feel free to fork and create a Pull Request with new features or an improvement of the current ones.
 Just keep in mind this [Javascript Style Guide](https://github.com/airbnb/javascript/tree/master/es5) when you're coding your contribution.

 # license